 There is no cost or membership fees to be part of a political party.
 You can change your party selection any time by updating your registration at oregonvotes.gov/myvote or by filling out a new Oregon Voter Registration Card.
 However, if you want to receive a ballot for a major party’s primary election you must make changes to party selection no later than the Voter Registration and Party Change Deadline, 21 days before Primary Election Day.

-There are three major political parties and five minor political parties in Oregon.
+There are two major political parties and five minor political parties in Oregon.
 You can choose to be a member of a party, or you can choose to not be a member of a party (nonaffiliated).

-Oregon's three major political parties are:
+Oregon's two major political parties are:

-Oregon's five minor political parties are:
+Oregon's six minor political parties are:

 Constitution Party - constitutionpartyoregon.net